 At Samut Sakhon Burana School, our first class of the day started at 8:30 am and the last class ended at 4 pm.

-However, we had to be at school by 7:50 because of the morning announcements.
+Even so, we had to be at school by 7:50 am for the morning announcements.

 I’d usually have three classes back-to-back for three hours starting right at 8:30, then I’d have a two-block break and then three more classes.